cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 tags: ['beaglebone black', 'ubuntu', 'linux', 'ROS', 'embedded', 'robotics', 'eurobot']
 ---

-Until two years ago, the robots we developed for Eurobot were centralized systems.
+Until two years ago, the robots we developed for Eurobot, were centralized systems.
-An FPGA board powered the robot, reading sensors, controlling actuators and running all the control loops.
+An FPGA board powered the robot: reading sensors, controlling actuators, and running all the control loops.
 An auxiliary computer provided access to higher level features such as computer vision, and it sometimes was used to run the strategy.